scottdorman/codestyle.co/data/general/naming.md

 - Don't use abbreviations or contractions as part of identifier names.
 - Don't use acronyms that aren't widely accepted, and even if they are, only when necessary.

+## Case Sensitivity

+- Don't assume that all programming languages are case sensitive.
+Names should not differ by case alone.